Updated 25, 2019

 In Texas, there are still millions of people across the state who do not have health insurance and millions of people who need to improve their health and their use of health care opportunities.
 The state ranks number one in the highest rate of uninsured across the nation.

-Although millions in Texas have applied for and purchased health insurance, there are millions that are still uninsured and nearly three-quarters of a million are stuck in the Medicaid coverage gap, where they have fewer choices of insuring themselves and their families.
+Although millions in Texas have applied for and purchased health insurance, there are millions that are still uninsured and nearly three-quarters of a million are stuck in the Medicaid coverage gap, where they can’t get Medicaid but can’t afford Obamacare (ACA) plans.
 Those in this coverage gap know that their income does not fall within the guidelines for receiving financial assistance for purchasing individual health insurance, but they also have income that is too high to qualify them for the Medicaid health care program.

 In addition, a scorecard that compares health and health care across the states of our country shows that Texas has some real challenges to improve the health of its citizens.
 There are many things that Texans can do themselves to improve their health and better utilize the health care services that may be available to them.